hcp4715/dockerHDDM_Guide/README.md

 Copy the url (http://127.0.0.1:8888/?.......) to a browser (firefox or chrome) and it will show a web page, this is the interface of jupyter notebook!

 Under the `Files` tab, there should be three folders: `work`, `example`, and `scripts`.
 The `work` folder is the local folder mounted in docker container.
-The `example` folder was the one built in docker image, this folder includes example jupyter notebooks.
+The `example` folder was the one built in docker image, this folder contains several example jupyter notebooks, including `dockerHDDM_tutorial.ipynb`.
 The `scripts` folder contains python scripts that are supporting function unavailable in original HDDM.

-Enter `work` folder, you can start your analysis within jupyter notebook.
+Enter `work` folder, you can start your analyses within jupyter notebook.

 ## How this docker image was built
 An alternative way to get the docker image is to build it from `Dockerfile`.